 We have established Vendor Management, Procurement and Outsourcing Policies which ensure that robust frameworks are followed in order to efficiently assess and manage potential and contracted third party relationships and compliance with regulatory obligations.

-The Bank continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
+The Group continues to comply with Financial Conduct Authority rules in SYSC 8 ‘Outsourcing’.
 This requires us to:

 - take all reasonable steps to avoid undue additional operational risk; and

-- take all reasonable steps to ensure that a Service Provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.
+- take all reasonable steps to ensure that a service provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.

 Chief Executive Officer

-OneSavings Bank PLC
+OneSavings Bank plc

 Group Chief Operating Officer

-InterBay ML Ltd
+InterBay ML, Ltd